jhh130910/workshop-popgenome/README.md

 Obtaining summary statistics from alignments
 --------------------------------------------

-**Note:** Since calculation of certain population genetic parameter can be computational intense, they have to be executed separately beforehand.
+**Note:** Since calculation of certain population genetic parameters can be computational intense, they have to be executed separately beforehand.
 For this modules have to be run.
 Note that module **Fst** has to be executed with **F_st**.
 The statistic Tajima’s D is part of